My feelings about the Airwrap in order of “as experienced”:

 - Damp roots = frizz.
 Make sure your roots are completely dry.

 - The Round Volumizing Brush attachment is great for setting the front layers and fringes of the hair in place.
 It is also great for taming any frizz at the top of your head after you are done styling your hair.
 Just go over the areas that need some love with the lowest airflow setting and highest heat setting.
-This way, you can ensure that there will be no high airflow to damage the styled hair.
+This way, you can ensure that there will be no high airflow damaging the styled hair.

 - If you use the barrels like a curling wand, it will give a different look than what you get by holding it the way you see on the Dyson website and commercials.
 Of course this way, you are not getting the benefits of the "Airwrap" technology, but it may be worth giving it a try because of the look it gives.
 It can get pretty hot so be careful.